Sylyac2000/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

 Web stack debugging

 ## Description of what each file shows:
-0. Double the number of webservers
+0. Nginx likes port 80
-1. Install your load balancer
+1. Make it sweet and short